-Module: 1.1.5 Fostering Social Skills in Children and Youth
+Module: 1.1.5 Fostering Interpersonal Connections with Children and Youth

-This module was revised in 2016 to incorporate social-emotional learning, character building and Quality Standards for Expanded Learning in California as part of CalSAC's work with the Expanded Learning 360/365 project.
+This module was revised in 2016 to incorporate social-emotional learning and Quality Standards for Expanded Learning in California as part of CalSAC's work with the Expanded Learning 360/365 project and revised in 2019 to incorporate language to support mental health and wellness.

 This training will give participants an understanding of the importance of working with children/youth to develop interpersonal skills, social awareness and teach them practical strategies for supporting this development.